Carol Ann Lindegren, DDS

 Partial dentures are removable devices with replacement teeth that you wear inside your mouth to fill gaps in your smile.
 Often the replacement teeth are attached to a pink or flesh-colored plastic base that fits into the roof or floor of your mouth.

-If you’re missing one or more teeth and dental implants aren’t an option for you, Dr. Lindegren Myers develops a custom-made partial denture for you.
-She may need to place crowns on adjacent teeth if you get a partial denture with precision attachments or the crowns will help your partial denture fit better.
+If you’re missing one or more teeth and dental implants aren’t an option for you, Dr. Lindegren develops a custom-made partial denture for you.

-Once your denture is ready and crowns have been placed, if needed, Dr. Lindegren Myers fits your denture in your mouth.
-She may recommend wearing the denture all the time to determine how well it fits and if it causes any sore areas in your mouth.
-If sore areas develop, Dr. Lindegren Myers makes adjustments to the denture until it’s comfortable for you.
+Once your denture is ready Dr. Lindegren fits your denture in your mouth.
+She will recommend wearing the partial during eating and everday activities to determine how well it fits and if it causes any sore areas in your mouth.
+If sore areas develop, Dr. Lindegren makes adjustments to the partial until it’s comfortable for you.

 Partial dentures are a noninvasive option to replace missing teeth.
 Compared to dental implants, getting a partial denture is much faster and doesn’t require surgery or downtime.